French Cheese Naan (100 G)

 Pair with Protein

-Add a source of lean protein like grilled chicken, tofu, or lentils to your meal.
-Protein helps slow down the absorption of carbohydrates, reducing glucose spikes.
+Add a source of lean protein like grilled chicken or tofu to your meal.
+Protein can help slow down the absorption of carbohydrates, reducing spikes in blood sugar.

 Stay Hydrated